-The Various Types of Nonverbal Language in Cats
+Various Types of Nonverbal Language in Cats

-For example, cats that are content and happy tend to have nondilated eyes that are open or somewhat closed.
+For example, cats that are content and happy tend to have eyes that are wide open or somewhat closed if they are very relaxed.
 Cats who are currently at ease may create eye contact and hold a gaze with their owner for a few moments.
-On the other hand, cats that are either aroused or feeling aggressive will have a dilated or constrictive eye shape.
+Cats that are either fearful or feeling aggressive will often have dilated pupils.

 Luckily, owners can read a cat’s mood in additional forms of body language, such as by the simple way his or her cat holds their ears.
 Below are four different ways that cats express their feelings through their ears, from emotions like curiosity and uneasiness to agitation and fear.

-Angry or Scared Cat Ears
+Angry or Scared

 Fearful or angry cats flatten ears tight to the head or position them backward.
 This keeps the ears out of the range of claws and teeth, in preparation for either fight or flight.
 Cats with slicked-back ears may attack if their assailant ignores the warning.